 (b) if under subclause (3) there is deemed to be more than one equivalent domestic residence in the premises, a charge of 29.4813 cents per day for each equivalent domestic residence except the first that is deemed to be in the premises; and

-(c) a charge for metered consumption at the rate of 23.1018 cents (being 20.6963 cents plus the carbon component) per unit.
+(c) a charge for metered consumption at the rate of 20.6963 cents per unit.

 (3) The number of equivalent domestic residences deemed to be in particular premises is ascertained by dividing the facility’s total bed capacity by 5 and, where the quotient is not a whole number, by increasing it to the next highest whole number.

-[Clause 12 inserted in Gazette 30 Mar 2009 p.
-991-2; amended in Gazette 26 Mar 2010 p.
-1136-7 and 1140; 24 Jun 2011 p.
-2499-501; 29 Jun 2012 p.
-2921; 14 Jun 2013 p.
-2219; 27 Jun 2014 p.
-2315.]
+[Clause 12 inserted in Gazette 22 Aug 2014 p.
+3030.]

 13. Tariff K1 (general supply with residential tariff)